georal-blanco/demoHtml/README.md

 # demoHtml
-A Demo HTML Site from the Computing Fundamentals Course
+A Demo HTML Site from the Computing Fundamentals Course, edited by 狗日

 # Author
 Dennis Devey